joommf-attic/tutorial/workshops/2017-04-05-IOPMagnetism2017/README.md

 ## Help

 - ask one of our demonstrators
-  - Marijan Beg
-  - Ryan Pepper
-  - Leoni Breth
-  - Hans Fangohr
+  - Marijan Beg, Ryan Pepper, Leoni Breth, Hans Fangohr

 - post your query on
   our [chat channel](https://gitter.im/joommf/support)